scala/scala/README.md

 libraries are part of the repository (in 'lib/').
 The following however is assumed to be installed on the build machine:

+## Building with Sbt (EXPERIMENTAL)

+The experimental sbt-based build definition has arrived!
+Run `sbt package` to build the compiler.
+You can run `sbt test` to run unit (JUnit) tests.
+Use `sbt test/it:test` to run integration (partest) tests.

+We would like to migrate to sbt build as quickly as possible.
+If you would like to help please contact scala-internals@ mailing list to discuss your ideas and coordinate your effort with others.

 ### Tips and tricks